bala280597/K8s-Automation/Readme.md

         ports:
         - containerPort: 8080
 ```
-In the above Yaml, I had created Kind: Deployment and Service.
+In the above Yaml, I had created Kind: Deployment and Service in single `deploy.yml` file.
 With Deployment, I created pods with the image we build in previous stage.
 Replica refers number of instances scaled up.
 Template refer to pod template which mean while creating deployment , pods are also created. with selector, we can choose pods for the deployment.
 With Service, We can actually expose deployment to ip address.Here I used cluster IP.
 Other options like loadbalencer, nodeport available.
 Here selector selects deployment that need to be exposed.